You’re at the end of your rope. You’ve tried every diet, every “healthy eating” plan, every magic shake under the sun.

 When it’s a weight-loss focus, everything feels like a loss.
 You just want to give up.

-When God is your weight-loss plan, you’re clenching on to goals that matter.
+When you focus on weight loss with God, you’re clinging onto goals that matter.
 That’s what will keep you motivated.

 When you’re focusing on Him, the daily choices you’re trying to make go from “have to” to “want to.”